DjPale/IsometricEdit/README.md

 - `a..z` and `0..9` assigns or removes a tile to the group given by the key
 - `Tab` or `Esc` exits without selection
-- `Ctrl-o` opens a new tile sheet in either JSON format - or a new texture atlas.
-NB!
-If you reopen a file with a similar name
+- `Ctrl-o` opens a new tile sheet in either JSON format - or an XML texture atlas (only when compiled to native targets)
+- `Ctrl-s` save a tile sheet in JSON format (the image will not be saved, sorry!) (only when compiled to native targets)
 - `Ctrl-x` resets camera position and zoom to original setting

 #### Path editor

 - `Tab` or `Esc` exits
+- `Ctrl-x` resets camera zoom and origin to original setting

 #### Test mode